 Etiquette at a German Sauna

-Swimsuits are strictly verboten (except the pool, and even there most go FKK) as they are seen as a keeper of a bacteria.
+Swimsuits are strictly verboten (except the pool, and even there many go FKK) as they are seen as a holder of a bacteria.
 If you are going to the German sauna you are going to be naked.

 What to Bring

 A small towel must be taken with you to sit or lie on.
 Another towel should be used for drying off.
 If you don't bring a towel, rent one.
 There will be sweat, but there is no reason to sit in someone's puddle.

 First thing is first, decide on your spa.
 Most work by electronic bracelet that allows for food purchase, services, etc. without having to dip back into your locker.